ar5had/ar5had.github.io/README.md

 # arshdkhn1.github.io
-This is my personal website which showcase all my projects and other stuff.
+This is my personal website which showcase all of my projects.

 © Copyright 2016 Arshad Khan